 But if your artistic tastes run a bit older, you can also have your wedding reception downstairs on the terrace level.
 Your guests will drink cocktails in the Hall of the Antiquities while admiring centuries-old treasures before going to the window-filled Legion Café for dining and dancing.
-The adjoining brick sculpture garden can be used as additional reception space, or just a space for guests to get a breath of fresh air under the olive trees.
+The adjoining brick sculpture garden can be used as additional reception space or just as a space for guests to get a breath of fresh air under the olive trees.

-100 34th Avenue, Lincoln Park San Francisco, CA 94121Continue to 6 of 11 below.
+- Address: 100 34th Avenue, Lincoln Park San Francisco, CA 94121

-Bluxome Street Winery - Fresh Style
+Bluxome Street Winery

-The youngest and freshest venue on our list is without a doubt the Bluxome Street Winery.
+The youngest and freshest venue on this list is without a doubt the Bluxome Street Winery.
 The first winery to open in downtown San Francisco in 100 years, the venue manages to feel at once rustic and comfortable, yet also hip and modern.
-Sleek concrete floors, and a wall of warm wooden wine barrels compliment the vast space.
+Sleek concrete floors and a wall of warm wooden wine barrels compliment the vast space.
 Owners Matt Reidy and Chris Nelson converted vintage Italian wine vessels into stunning lighting fixtures that fit the urban vibe.

-But the beauty of the space is just one... reason to have your wedding here.
+But the beauty of the space is just one reason to have your wedding here.
 San Francisco is both a wine-loving city and one that celebrates the origins of foods.
 That's why Napa and Sonoma winery weddings are so popular.
 A Bluxome wedding means you can have the convenience of the city while retaining the cool factor of sipping wines in the very place they were created.
-Fortunately, the wines here are stunning—the kind that you linger over, and think about again hours later.
+Fortunately, the wines here are stunning—the kind that you linger over and think about again hours later.

 Located on a SOMA (South of Marketa neighborhood) industrial side street, the charcoal grey façade with oversized lettering will be the first sign to your guests that they're at a special place.
 It's no surprise this newish spot has instantly become a hotspot for affordable tasting, monthly farmers markets, and Giants game "tailgating."

 - Capacity: 150 seated, 300 standing

-53 Bluxome St., San Francisco CA 94107
+- Address: 53 Bluxome St., San Francisco CA 94107

-California Academy of Sciences - Science, Beauty, and Adventure
+California Academy of Sciences

 Getting married means embarking on a new adventure, so it's pretty cool to take your wedding guests on an adventure too.
 Fun-loving couples often choose to have their wedding at a planetarium, aquarium, or museum, but the California Academy of Sciences is all three rolled into one.

-What other Natural History museum includes the typical dioramas and giant T-Rex skeletons, but also a living rainforest, a planetarium, and an aquarium?
-Have your ceremony in front of a coral reef with thousands of... tropical fish as your witnesses.
+What other natural history museum includes the typical dioramas and giant T-Rex skeletons, but also a living rainforest, a planetarium, and an aquarium?
+Have your ceremony in front of a coral reef with thousands of tropical fish as your witnesses.
 Or, choose the expansive piazza where a living wall will serve as the backdrop for your vows.
-For the reception, have your first dance in front of the appropriately tuxedoed penguins in the African exhibit, or dine with T-rex in the main lobby.
+For the reception, have your first dance in front of the appropriately tuxedoed penguins in the African exhibit, or dine with T-Rex in the main lobby.

 Since you'll have the use of the whole museum, you can pose for pictures on the living roof, whose rolling architecture mimics the seven hills of San Francisco.
-But your most memorable photos of this truly unique San Francisco wedding venue might just be the ones you take with Frank, the albino alligator!
+But your most memorable photos of this truly unique San Francisco wedding venue might just be the ones you take with Frank, the albino alligator.

-Capacity: Up to 280 guests
+- Capacity: Up to 280 guests

-55 Music Concourse Drive, Golden Gate Park, San Francisco, CA 94118
+- Address: 55 Music Concourse Drive, Golden Gate Park, San Francisco, CA 94118

 Like getting married at City Hall, getting married at an Elks Lodge doesn't immediately seem to be a terribly romantic idea.
-But the Elks Lodge No. 3 in San Francisco is a gorgeous 1925 Spanish Gothic-style building; one that was given a ten-page spread in the very first issue of Architectural Digest.
+But the Elks Lodge No. 3 in San Francisco is a gorgeous 1925 Spanish Gothic-style building; one that was given a 10-page spread in the very first issue of Architectural Digest.
 The gem of this lodge was the soaring double-height swimming pool with arched ceilings and a hand-painted mural of bathing beauties.